roopcm/udacity-write_data_science_blog_post/README.md

 The libraries has been installed through anaconda, a pre-packaged Python distribution.

 # Datasets
-There are three datasets that have been provided on [Kaggle](https://www.kaggle.com/airbnb/seattle):
+There are three datasets that have been provided on [Kaggle](https://www.kaggle.com/airbnb/seattle): However, for this project we just chose one:
 * Listings: This dataset has all the airbnb listings in Seattle and the details corresponding to each listing.